HTTP-RPC/Kilo/README.md

 * `arguments` - a map containing the request arguments as key/value pairs
 * `resultHandler` - an instance of `ResultHandler` that will be invoked upon completion of the service operation

-A convenience method is also provided for executing operations that don't take any arguments:
+A convenience method is also provided for executing operations that don't take any arguments.
+Both variants return an instance of `java.util.concurrent.Future` representing the invocation request.

-    public <V> Future<V> invoke(String method, String path, ResultHandler<V> resultHandler) { ... }

-Both variants of the `invoke()` method return an instance of `java.util.concurrent.Future` representing the invocation request.
 This object allows a caller to cancel an outstanding request, obtain information about a request that has completed, or block the current thread while waiting for an operation to complete.

 #### Arguments and Return Values
 Arguments may be of any type, and are generally converted to parameter values via the `toString()` method.
 However, the following argument types are given special consideration: